Nursing Compact States: Where Will You Go?

 As of April 10, 2018 the list of eNLC states includes: Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Iowa, Kansas, Kentucky, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin and Wyoming.

-To learn more about the Enhanced NLC, click here.
+You can learn more about the Enhanced NLC here.

 Enhanced Nurse Licensure Compact News & Resources